TopPre-Surgical CarePost-Operative CareFeral Cats

 The First 24 Hours

 Give pets time to recover from surgery and anesthesia.
-The night of the surgery, cats should be kept inside and separated in their carriers or in a confined, dark space to allow a full recovery.
+On the night of the surgery, cats should be kept inside and separated in their carriers or in a confined, dark space to allow a full recovery.
 Your pet’s appetite should return within 24 hours; you may offer them regular dog/cat food tonight.

 Recovery